 Each patient who comes to us with symptoms of bruxism is thoroughly screened and diagnosed to make sure this treatment is right for them.
 Once a determination is made, your provider will go over everything you need to know and ask if you have any questions or concerns before beginning.

-Our Dermacare Experts have a combined 40 years of experience injecting Botox and Dysport.
-They routinely receive advanced, continuing education and training, so when you choose Dermacare HR as your provider, you know you’re in good hands.
+Our Dermacare Experts have a combined 40 years of experience injecting BOTOX® and Dysport.
+They routinely receive advanced, continuing education and training, so when you choose Dermacare HR as your BOTOX® clinic, you know you’re in good hands.